zhiming99/rpc-frmwrk/logs.md

 ---
+[`Tue Nov 01 2022 20:52:27 PM Beijing`]
+1. I have to take a two weeks leave.
+So no regular update these weeks.

 [`Tue Oct 18 2022 09:57:27 AM Beijing`]
 1. merged the pull request to shrink the fastrpc message size to the master branch.
 And i have done some optimizations.
 2. Next, let's continue rpcfs programming support.